 Soundbars are trending to be slimmer and narrower, which tightens up space within the enclosure.
 Compact speakers can only sound so powerful, so they are now more frequently included with external speakers.

-This makes one of the best features of a soundbar--their simplicity--more complicated by external speakers that all need power connections and unique placement.
-That said, there are some soundbars with built-in subwoofers that we have another article detailing.
+This makes one of the best features of a soundbar–their simplicity–more complicated by external speakers that all need power connections and unique placement.
+That said, there are some soundbars with built-in subwoofers kind of like what we’ve outlined in this article.